Public University of El Alto: Railing accident of 2021

 On 2 March 2021 at around 8:00 am, students of the university rallied together in order to protest against the Economic, Financial and Administrative Science branch of the school.
 The protest occurred within the fourth floor of the school with around 40 students simultaneously rallying.
 With the abundant presence of students in a narrow passageway, the safety railings collapsed which some students were leaning on during the incident.
-Seven students fell to the first floor and two students fell to the third floor.
-As a result of the fall, seven students died and five were left wounded.
+Nine students fell to the first floor and two students fell to the third floor.

+As a result of the fall, six students died and five were originally left wounded.

+The six victims were the following: